 - 1. Ask an adult to cut the bottle in half using scissors.
 Use the top half of the bottle.
 See step 1 on the handout. - 2.
-Get a balloon and tie a knot in one end of the balloon.
-Cut off the other end.
-Stretch the balloon around the bottom of your plastic bottle.
+Tie a knot in one end of the balloon.
+Cut the opposite end of the balloon off.
+Stretch the cut off end of the balloon around the bottom of the plastic bottle.
 See step 2 on the handout. - 3.
 With the second balloon, insert a straw into the balloon, and then secure balloon to the straw using a rubber band.
 (Make sure to not tie it too tight the air needs to flow through the straw.)
 You can test the balloon by blowing air into the straw to make sure the balloon inflates.
 See step 3 on the handout. - 4.
 Put the straw and the balloon into the neck of the bottle.
 Add playdough around the straw to make a seal, so that air does not get in.
 See step 4 on the handout. - 5.
 Now it's time to conduct our experiment.
 Hold the bottle and pull the knot of the balloon at the bottom.
 What happens to the balloon inside the bottle?
 What happens when you let go?

 Explanation of the Science: The balloon inside of the bottle represents our lungs, and the balloon at the bottom is our diaphragm.
 A diaphragm is a big muscle that works with your lungs to move air in and out of your lungs.
-When we breathe, the air goes down into our lungs and the diaphragm moves down to create more space.
+When we breathe, the air goes down into our lungs and the diaphragm moves down to